Bognar/Cis-Portal/README.md

 Feature list:

-*Text bolding can be added to any text box: ***boldtext** *Image imports for all sections including cover page and each of major sections.
+* Text bolding can be added to any text box: (three stars)boldtext(two stars)
+* Image imports for all sections including cover page and each of major sections.
-*Export work into json file and import later if needed - Project Management but, images will not get imported.
+* Export work into json file and import later if needed - Project Management but, images will not get imported.
-*Generating report into PDF format.
+* Generating report into PDF format.

 Please find example report in root.